 Nothing is more unsettling to a visitor than that big “danger, danger” warning from Google that says “this site is not secure.”
 And, if your site isn’t secure, they’re not going to want to do business with you.

-After Answering the Questions Above, Create a Plan of Action for Making Improvements
+After Answering the Questions Above, Create a Plan of Action for Revitalizing Your Site

 After answering the seven questions above, you’ll know which areas of your site to focus on.

 Some are obvious.
 If your WordPress site isn’t secure, then do what you must to bring it up to standard.
 This should be priority #1, and this is a good place to start.